You’ve got a strategy, you’ve made some videos, now what?

 Here are some of the best places to let your video content live.

-Embedding videos in your website helps improve your site’s ranking on search engine results pages (SERPs) just by virtue of there being videos.
-But it also increases the amount of time people spend on a page (known as dwell time), an important factor in SEO.
+Embedding videos on your website helps improve your site’s ranking on search engine results pages (SERPs) just by virtue of it including video content.
+But it also increases the amount of time people spend on a page (known as dwell time), an important factor in search engine optimization (SEO).

 This means that if your viewers click and watch a two-minute video, those two minutes will end up making your site content more sticky, and thereby more likely to appear in Google search results.
 Cha-ching!